LemonFace0309/HackMIT/pitch.md

 *Imagine walking past a once-clear pond, now thick with algae.
 You notice a riverbed, previously filled with rushing waters, now eerily silent and dry.
 What would you do?*

 For most, the answer is: Nothing.
-Not because they don't care, but because they don't know where to begin.
+Not because you don't care, but because you don't know where to begin.

 ---